manishrps/mslearn-dp100/instructions/01-create-a-workspace.md

     ![](images/compute.png)

-2. On the **Compute instances** tab, Click on **Add** to add a new compute instance with the following settings.
+2. On the **Compute instances** tab, Click on **NEW** to add a new compute instance with the following settings.
 You'll use this as a workstation to run code in notebooks.
     - **Compute name**: *enter a unique name eg:machinelearning{DeploymentID}*
     - **Location**: *The same region as your workspace*
     - **Virtual machine type**: CPU